Norc/foundry-custom-hotbar/README.md

 # Custom Hotbar
 Foundry VTT module to add an extra functional macro hotbar above the first.

+**PLEASE NOTE:** This is an early BETA version!
+There a few known issues involving dragging and dropping between the Core hotbar and the Custom Hotbar.
+Dragging from Custom Hotbar and dropping on the Canvas also will not be supported until Foundry 0.70.

+Everything else should be fully functional.

 **Manifest**: Use this manifest link to install the module(https://raw.githubusercontent.com/Norc/foundry-custom-hotbar/master/module.json), or manually deploy the zip file from the Dist folder.

-**PLEASE NOTE:** This is an early BETA version!
-Certain features have not yet been implemented, such as dragging macros onto the hotbar from the usual Macro hotbar or from a character sheet.
-Dragging onto the hotbar from the Modules folder or clicking a blank macro slot are the current methods to set macros onto the Custom Hotbar.
-Improved event handling will be released soon.

 **Features:**
 • Adds easy access to 10 additional macros in a separate visual grouping